andrewclegg/sketchy/README.markdown

 I haven't tried this yet though.
 If you find this useful, I'd love to hear about it.

-**Important:** If you do run it on a cluster, make sure to synchronize the random number generators on the machines, or else calculate the hyperplanes with make_planes first and ship them to each machine.
-Otherwise, each process will generate a different set of planes, and the results will be garbage.
+**Important:** If you do run it on a cluster, make sure to use the same random number seed everywhere.
+Otherwise, each process will generate a different set of hyperplanes, and the results will be garbage.

 Contact
 -------